MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 # Add capabilities to Microsoft Teams app

 Adding capabilities with Teams Toolkit allows you to extend the functionality of your existing Microsoft Teams app.
 The advantage of adding more capabilities is that you can add more functions to your app by using Teams Toolkit to automatically add necessary code and project files.
-You can select different capabilities based on your app project you've created in your Teams app.
+You can select different capabilities based on the app project you've created for your Teams app.
 The following table lists the Teams app capabilities:

 |Capability|Description|Other supported capabilities|
 |--------|-------------|-----------------|